Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Introduction

-Both approaches rely on the critical assumption that all agent utility distributions are known to the mechanism \emph{a-priori}: the artificial currency approach uses as initial budgets the expected payments for each agent when all agents are truthfully reporting, and the promised-utility framework computes a fixed point for a Bellman-like operator induced by agents' utility distributions.
-We argue, however, that information about strategic agents' utility distributions is very difficult to obtain directly.
-The classical rationale for assuming distributional information in practice is that this can be gathered through historical data, for example, a store estimates their demand distribution via past sales.
-Unfortunately, historical data on \emph{strategic} agents' private utility distribution can only be gathered indirectly by observing their past behaviors while interacting in game-theoretic environments.
-These behaviors are the result of complex individual strategic considerations and consequently may be biased, especially when incentive-compatibility is not ensured in the past.

-Rather than assuming that the (difficult) task of estimating agents' true utility distributions has been somehow done a-priori, in this paper, we aim to understand what can be done without such an estimation when the agents are strategic.
-Therefore, we ask the following question:
+Notably, both design paradigms rely on the assumption that all agents' utility distributions are known to the mechanism \textit{a-priori}: the artificial currency approaches require distributions to set initial budgets, while the promised utility framework calculates a fixed point of a Bellman-like operator induced by utility distributions.
+We argue, however, that obtaining precise information about \emph{strategic} agents' utility distributions is a significant practical challenge.
+The classical rationale for assuming distributional priors is that it can be derived from historical data.
+Unfortunately, relying on historical data when facing strategic agents is fragile, since such data is fundamentally \emph{endogenous} and subject to manipulation if prior mechanisms failed to be incentive-compatible.
+This fragility highlights the necessity of a \emph{robust mechanism design} approach that does not rely on the precise knowledge of agents \citep{wilson1987game,bergemann2005robust}.
+Therefore, rather than assuming that this difficult estimation task has been done already, we aim to understand what can be achieved without such prior knowledge.
+This leads to our central research question:

-Without further information, the answer is likely negative as agents can arbitrarily manipulate their reports.
-In fact, hardness results arising from Arrow's impossibility theorem still apply if the central planner does not have a means to acquire information on agent utilities.
-In practice, organizations can evaluate the effect of their past allocations when necessary, although often costly and time-consuming.
-For instance, organizations may design surveys, request resource utilization reports, or conduct in-depth audits.
-We consider the case where the planner can occasionally request \emph{post-allocation audits} and observe the true utility of the allocated agent (and only this realized utility, \textit{i.e.}, no counterfactual utilities for agents who did not receive the resource).
-These types of audits have been considered in various applications including charitable allocations \citep{lundy2019allocation}, taxes \citep{black2022algorithmic}, strategic classification \citep{estornell2023incentivizing}, and government benefits programs \citep{jalota2024catch}, albeit not within our unknown distribution resource allocation setup.